 Best for fans of decades-long stories involving neighbors

-Ask Again, Yes was one of my favorite books of 2019.
-Francis Gleeson and Brian Stanhope are rookie cops in the New York Police Department who are next-door neighbors.
+In Ask Again, Yes, Francis Gleeson and Brian Stanhope are rookie cops in the New York Police Department who are also next-door neighbors.
 As the years go by, they marry and have children, two of whom become special friends.
 However, the mental illness of Brian’s wife, Anne, sets the stage for a tragedy that both tears apart and pulls together the families for decades to come.

 In addition to mental illness, Ask Again, Yes tackles addiction, forgiveness, growth, and love from numerous perspectives.
-This book will both break your heart and lift it up.
+This book will both break your heart and put it back together again.

 Black Cake by Charmaine Wilkerson